sglessard/SGLFLTSBundle/README.md

         }
     ```

-12. After logging, create new clients, your frequent tasks, etc.
+12. Browse "http://the-hostname/timesheet" and create new clients, your frequent tasks, etc.

 ## Configurations Examples